FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Sword*

 1. Sword that is effective against Flying and Seared units and uses Speed instead of Attack for damage.
 Range increases in later versions.
 Its last version is also effective against Monsters and Infantry enemies and gains 2 extra attacks if Joshua's Attack Speed is at least enemy's Attack Speed + 5.
+It uses Strength, Speed and Resistance and raises both Speed and Resistance.

 2. Sword that is effective against Magic units and also uses Luck for damage.
 Has a 50/50 chance of getting another attack or the enemy getting another attack.
 On later versions, the chance is 75/25.